openhab/openhab-addons/bundles/org.openhab.binding.dirigera/README.md

 ### Speaker Limitations

-Speaker channel `mute` is not working.
+Speaker channel `mute` is relfecting the state correctly but isn't writeable.
 The Model is reflecting the device `canReceive` command `isMuted` but in fact sending the command is answering with http status 400.
 If mute is performed on Sonos App the channel is updating correctly, but sending the command fails!